 "Dad, you asked me what was wrong.
 I wasn't saying anything until you asked."

-Two or three minutes of his dad-response to Sariah's comment went on as she stood in silence with tears falling from her face.
-Rodric had chosen that day to let the small things the children did blow up into a large bulging volcano of emotion erupting out for old and new offenses.
+Two or three minutes of this dad-response to Sariah's comment went on as she stood in silent, with tears falling from her face.
+Rod had chosen that day to let the small things children did, mole hills, blow up into a large bulging volcano of emotion erupting out for old and new offenses.

 "Wow!
 So, now you are going to start crying," he continued unapologetically.
 "Ugh! just go to your room!
 You make me sick with all of the whining and crying every time I tell you something you don't want to hear!
 I'll cook the cornbread myself!"

 Slamming the pots around a bit as Sariah runs off in tears to hide the fact that she would dare have an emotion about her dad barking at her, Rod lets the irritation in his heart subside quickly.
 So, this is Christmas?

 Why did I get so upset when she came into the kitchen to cook.
 Why am I being so cruel to my daughter, he asked himself continuing to prepare for dinner, Southern fried fish.

 Remembering the things that made having a family so great, Rod's soul stirred, troubled.
 An overwhelming sense of shame came to him thinking of his daughter simply attempting to help with the cooking only to have her dad elicit of her feelings she committed a terrible crime.